Snowfallingplum/CSD-MT/README.md

 ## How to run your own data

+Just upload your own images in the above gradio screen.

 ## Citation

 If this work is helpful for your research, please consider citing the following BibTeX entry.